Heat kernel estimates on manifolds with ends with mixed boundary condition: Introduction

 These results will be obtained via a general method based on a combination of the basic ideas developed in \cite{GS3,GS2,GS4,GS5,GS6} and \cite{GyS} (the results in \cite{GS5} make heavy use of those in \cite{GS3,GS2,GS4,GS6}).
 Reference \cite{GS5} provides a very general line of attack to reconstruct heat kernel estimates on a connected sum from heat kernel estimates on and related knowledge of the parts forming that sum.
 Reference \cite{GyS} provides the ideas that make the technique of \cite{GS5} applicable to the case when Dirichlet boundary condition is present.
-Namely, after an appropriate $h$-transform (also known as Doob's transform after Joseph Doob), the Dirichlet condition disappears, and one can apply the technique of \cite{GS5} straightforwardly even though the set-up is not quite that of \cite{GS5}.
+Namely, after an appropriate $h$-transform (also known as Doob's transform after Joseph Doob), the Dirichlet condition disappears, and one can apply the technique of \cite{GS5} straightforwardly, even though the set-up is not quite that of \cite{GS5}.
+(Appendix \ref{Harnack} contains the relevant adaptations of the results from \cite{GS5}.)
+Further connections with earlier results are described in Appendix \ref{earlier_results}.

 The layout of the paper is as follows.
-Section 2 introduces the specific objects and setting under consideration.
-Section 3 constructs a harmonic function with special properties to be used as the key function $h$ in the $h$-transform technique.
-Section 4 then implements the $h$-transform technique to obtain the desired heat kernel estimates, and Section 5 applies the main theorem from Section 4 to various examples.
+Section \ref{notation} introduces the specific objects and setting under consideration.
+Section \ref{construct} constructs a harmonic function with special properties to be used as the key function $h$ in the $h$-transform technique.
+Section \ref{prove_thm} then implements the $h$-transform technique to obtain the desired heat kernel estimates, and Section \ref{exs} applies the main theorem, Theorem \ref{main_thm}, to various examples.
 The paper concludes with several appendices, which deal with a slightly more general hypothesis than that found in the main portion of the paper and extend the main result to manifolds with simple corners.
 The appendices also serve to remind the reader of useful definitions and constructions.
 Furthermore, they contain restatements of several previous results that are crucial to the present paper.
 As such the reader is frequently referred to the relevant appendix.